 Whatever you decide to do during your moments of grief, ensure that they are things that would help you get over the painful loss; not to numb it, momentarily.

 If you allow denial to overwhelm you, and then use substances to numb your feelings at the point of acceptance, or depression, what you have done is to postpone the grieving into the future, when you are supposed to be getting used to your normal routine.

 There’s one thing that is true about grief: either do it now, or do it later.
 Whatever, you will still grieve your lost loves.

-Please remember this: grief, like most things about us, is within our control.
+Please remember this: grief, like most things about our human emotions, is within our control.
 We determine when it’s enough, or not.